 Preparation for Receiving the Sacrament of Confirmation As A Teen

 Service: 20 hours of service are required for Confirmation.
-(10 hours must be done in the parish: helping out at Church, assisting at our GIFT Gatherings or Preschool Sunday or Liturgy of the Word sessions, Oktoberfest, Breakfast with Santa, Ash Wednesday, etc.) the other 10 hours can be done on the community, for example: working at Second Harvest Food Bank, tutoring or going to the store for a sick neighbor.
+(10 hours must be done in the parish: helping out at Church, assisting at our GIFT Gatherings or other parish events, Ash Wednesday, etc.) the other 10 hours can be done on the community, for example: working at Second Harvest Food Bank, tutoring or going to the store for a sick neighbor.

 Service is work done for someone else.
 It is a way of showing that we care for other people in our community, our Church and our world.
 We use the gifts that we have been given by God to make a better world.
 Jesus was the first and foremost advocate for caring and service when he said, “What you do to others, you do to me.”

-At the beginning of Level One Confirmation, candidates are required to choose a Sponsor to walk this part of the faith journey with them.
+At the beginning of Discernment (Year 1) Confirmation, candidates are required to choose a Sponsor to walk this part of the faith journey with them.
 Following are the guidelines: